mindbat/track2-functional/Functional.md

 1
 ```

-Lets try using the `conj` function from earlier:
+Let's try using the `conj` function from earlier:

 ```clojure
 user=> (conj (vector 1 2 3) 0)